Chile to Argentina: 14 Hours On a Bus To the End of the World

 Show of hands.
 How many of you would take a 14 hour bus trip?

-Getting around this southernmost region of South America can be challenging at times - with road conditions, unpredictable weather, and the sheer enormity of Patagonia.
+Getting around this southernmost region of South America can be challenging - especially if this is your first time - with road conditions, unpredictable weather, and the sheer enormity of Patagonia.
 Not to mention navigating the international border crossings between Chile and Argentina, two countries with lukewarm diplomatic relations.
-Sometimes, a trip like this turns into a 'Planes, Trains, and Automobiles' (and ferries and donkey karts) adventure that only traveling through remote parts of the world can deliver.
+Sometimes, a trip like this turns into a 'Planes, Trains, and Automobiles' (and ferries and donkey karts) -- adventure that only traveling through remote parts of the world can deliver.
 Patagonia is remote, but that's not to say its major cities like Ushuaia, Argentina and Punta Arenas, Chile are podunk places.

 It's just getting there!